Chinese court upholds Ai Weiwei tax fine

 "The entire judiciary is shrouded in darkness," he told reporters at his home in northeastern Beijing after the verdict, adding that he would now sue the Chaoyang court in a higher court, ensuring he will remain a thorn in the government's side.

-The case adds to China's already tarnished image on human rights -- at least in the West -- coming on the heels of a score of other high-profile cases, including the fleeing to the U.S. Embassy of blind, self-taught legal activist Chen Guangcheng.
+The case adds to China's already tarnished international image, at least in the West, coming on the heels of a score of other high profile cases, including the fleeing to the U.S. embassy of blind self-taught legal activist Chen Guangcheng.

-"It has cost them dearly, but I think it reflects where the Chinese authorities are at," said Corinna-Barbara Francis, China researcher at human rights watchdog Amnesty International.
+"It has cost them dearly, but I think it reflects where the Chinese authorities are at," said Corinna-Barbara Francis, Amnesty International's China researcher.

 "It reflects how precarious their position is," she added.
 "Obviously it comes from deep insecurity that they would have to go after someone like him."